turbonomic/tbutil/docs/K8S/INSTALL.md

 In the following instructions, the string "{FLAVOUR}" should be replaced by the relevant flavour name (from the "Name" column of the table at the top of this page).

-1. Download the container zip file from the relevant entry in the "Zip" column in the "Downloads" table above.
+1. Download the container tbutil-{FLAVOUR}-k8s-1.3g.zip file from the relevant entry in the "Zip" column in the "Downloads" table above.
 2. Copy the downloaded zip file onto the Turbonomic OVA system using WinSCP (on Windows), scp or sftp (on Linux or MAC) or equivalent.
 3. Log in to the Turbonomic system as user "turbo" using SSH.
-4. Unzip the file using the `unzip` command.
-This will create four new files in the current directory:
+4. Unzip the file using the `unzip` command or similar.
+This will create some new files in the current directory:
     - volume.yaml
+    - volume-local.yaml
+    - deploy-lab.yaml (you can ignore this)
     - deploy-online.yaml
     - deploy-offline.yaml
     - tbutil-{FLAVOUR}-1.3g.tgz
+5. Identify which of the volume yaml files you should use (see above)
+6. If the volume type is "turbo-local-storage" then create the required directory using the following commands:
+    - `mkdir /data/turbonomic/tbutil-{FLAVOUR}`
+    - `chmod 777 /data/turbonomic/tbutil-{FLAVOUR}`
-5. Review the yaml files and edit if required.
+7. Review the select volume yaml and the deploy-offline.yaml file and edit them if required.
+8. Push the container image into the local docker using the commands:
+    - `gunzip tbutil-{FLAVOUR}-1.3g.tgz`
+    - `sudo docker image load < tbutil-{FLAVOUR}-1.3g.tar`
-6. Create the persistent volume by running the command:
+9. Create the persistent volume by running one of the following commands (depending on the volume file you require - see above)
     - `kubectl apply -f volume.yaml`
-7. Push the container image into the local docker using the command:
-    - `gunzip < tbutil-{FLAVOUR}-1.3g.tgz | sudo docker image load`
+    - `kubectl apply -f volume-local.yaml`
-8. Create the deployment and POD by running the command:
+10. Create the deployment and POD by running the command:
     - `kubectl apply -f deploy-offline.yaml`
-9. Open the bash shell in the pod using the command:
+11. Open the bash shell in the pod using the command:
     - `kubectl exec -ti deploy/tbutil-{FLAVOUR} -- /bin/bash`
-10. Install the unlock key by copying the file you obtained earlier to `/home/tbutil/.tbutilissue`.
+12. Install the unlock key by copying the file you obtained earlier to `/home/tbutil/.tbutilissue`.

 Now you are ready to run through the flavour-specific set up steps.